 23. Develop A Unique Brand Message

 In an industry full of photographers who have similar qualifications as you, how do you stand out?
 Your website is the perfect place to share your unique brand message.
 Add a few fun facts about you as a wedding photographer, as a business owner, and as a person.
-Find commonalities with your target market that helps you create a unique brand message that stands out from other photographers.
+Find commonalities with your target market that help you create a unique brand message that stands out from other photographers.

 When the busy season comes to an end, you spend most of your time working on images for your clients.
 Post-production is a huge pain point for many wedding photographers.
 The more weddings you book each year, the more of your post-production workflow might need your attention.
 This area of your wedding photography business is always something you can improve on to help your workflow speed increase, allowing you to book more clients.